Captioning and Transcription for Municipalities

 - Flexible Billing: Municipalities want a captioning solution that works with their specific needs, which may include a steady flow of video content and a predetermined budget.
-GSA schedules are long-term government contracts with commercial companies to provide access to products and services at volume discount pricing.
-An ideal captioning provider will offer competitive pricing and be GSA approved.
+An ideal captioning provider will offer competitive pricing and flexible billing options.

 What are common challenges for municipalities?

 - Captioning for a Diverse Audience: A municipality is there to serve the community, which is often comprised of a diverse group of people who may not speak English as a first language.
 Municipalities in need of non-English subtitles search for a captioning solution that serves as a one-stop-shop for all of their translation and captioning needs.

 - Ease of Use: Local government is busy, to say the least.
 They most likely don’t have time to fuss around with a complicated captioning workflow.
 They want a service that makes uploading and downloading captions a breeze.
 In local government, a captioning solution that’s easy to use would be well-appreciated.